twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Underline** – Used for **Underline** in the Test Font window.
 Default is off.

 ### Reg
-The program is started in unregistered mode after installation or if this key is removed.
+The program is started in unregistered mode either after installing or all keys are blank or this key is removed.
 * **V5D#** – Created after registration whereas # is a numerical string.
 It displays a message and removes the **Buy** menu and the **Register** item on the Help menu.
 Version 6.0 and newer places your name on the title bar.

 ### Themes